EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.find_shift_xc_bincat

 find best X/Y shift between two catalogs from xcorr binned catalogs Package: imUtil.patternMatch Description: Find best X/Y shift between two catalogs that contains [X,Y] positions.
-The shifts are identified by calculating the
+The shifts are identified by calculating the histogram of each catalog (into an effective image), and